-- 3. Reboot the vb node.
-You must always reboot after modifying driver or adapter subsystem attributes. - 4.
+3. Reboot the vb node.
+You must always reboot after modifying driver or adapter subsystem attributes.

 When a configured vb node boots, you must use the netsetup command to register the vb driver as a new network driver.
-Assign each vb node a unique IP address that is a subnet used exclusively by the vb network, to differentiate between the Ethernet network and the vb network.
+Assign each vb node a illustrate this approach.

+unique IP address that is a subnet used exclusively by the vb network, to differentiate between the Ethernet network and the vb network.
 The participating nodes must be specified in the /etc/hosts file.
-For information on setting up a new network, see Network Administration.
+For information on setting up a new network, see Network Administration: Connections and Network Administration: Services.